Ranjay6126/Attendance-Management-System/README.md

-# HATBOY - Attendance Management System
+# Employees Attendance Management System

 A professional Attendance Management System built with the MERN stack.